 My friend and I chose to dive with Thresher Shark Divers, a shop located very centrally on Malapascua with tons of experienced instructors and dive masters.
 I cannot recommend them highly enough.

 I loved Malapascua because it was definitely off the beaten path.
 There weren’t many tourists, and those that were there were all there to dive or relax on the beach.
 The island itself had a very laid back and relaxed vibe, and the locals were extremely helpful and friendly.

 Yes, there are bars and restaurants, and the village even has a weekly disco, but it is not the place to do if you are looking to party with a little side of diving.
 There also isn’t a ton to do on the island.
 If you like to dive or lay on the beach, excellent!

-But if you are looking for land adventures this may not be the best place.
-Malapascua is also a trek.
-You need to fly in to Cebu City, then take a 3-4 hour bus/taxi ride to the port town Maya, and finally take a 45 minute boat ride to the island.
+Getting to Malapascua is a bit of a process.
+First, you’ll need to fly in to Cebu City, then take a 3-4 hour bus/taxi ride to the port town Maya, and finally take a 45-minute boat ride to the island.
 Once you arrive on the white sand beach and see how amazingly blue and clear the water is, though, the journey will be totally worth it!

 My 8 days on Malapascua were not nearly enough.
 Everyday was better than the last, and I am already planning my next trip back!

 There are several options of where to stay in Malapascua, ranging from higher-end with air-conditioning, to rooms in dive shops with fans and mosquito nets.
 Here are some options based on your budget:

 A $60/night resort with a spa, private beach and air-conditioning.

 Have you been to Malapascua in the Philippines?